SINDy-RL: Interpretable and Efficient Model-Based Reinforcement Learning: DRL Training and Benchmarking

-For all of the DRL experiments (including those in the other environments), we utilize RLlib version 2.6.3.
+\paragraph{RLlib.} For each of the RLlib experiments, 20 different instantiations (e.g. random seed initializations) were used to characterize the variability of agents.
 Unless otherwise specified, we use RLlib's default parameters.
 For training the Baseline, Dyna-NN, and SINDy-RL algorithms, we use RLlib's \cite{pmlr-v80-liang18b} default implementation of PPO \cite{schulman2017proximal} and draw hyperparameters most similarly from CleanRL's exhaustive benchmarks \cite{huang2022cleanrl}.
 All hyperparameters explicitly given to RLlib to override the default are provided in Table \ref{tab:ppo-hyper}.
 Just like CleanRL's benchmarks, we use annealing for the learning rate---decreasing linearly between an initial learning rate: $3.0 \times 10^{-4}$ and $3.0 \times 10^{-9}$.
 Each neural network policy was a fully-connected neural network with two hidden layers consisting of 64 units each and hyperbolic tangent activation functions.
-For the Baseline PPO, Dyna-NN, and all SINDy-RL experiments (across all environments), policy updates are applied after 4000 interactions of experience from data collected in the environment.
+For the Baseline PPO, Dyna-NN, and all SINDy-RL experiments (across all environments), policy updates are applied after 4000 interactions of experience from data collected in the (surrogate or full-order) environment.

+\paragraph{Differences for 3D Airfoil} For the \airfoil, we use a custom implementation of PPO using PyTorch for both the baseline PPO and the policy algorithm $\mathcal A$ in \appendixAlgoRef.
+Hyperparameters were chosen to match RLlib and those in Table \ref{tab:ppo-hyper}.
+Due to computational constraints, only 4 independent instantiations of a run were deployed for the \airfoil in comparison to 20 instantiations for all other environments/algorithms.
+However, there was little performance variability between the agents.